Prof. Laura Zucconi

 Born in Rome in 1960, graduated (110 cum laude) in 1982 in Biology at the University of Rome “La Sapienza”.
 Curator of the Herbarium Museum at the University of Rome (1986-1989), Curator of the Botanical Garden (1989-1992) and then Researcher (1992-2005) at the University of Tuscia, Viterbo.
 Associate Professor (ssd BIO03) at the University of Tuscia, Viterbo (I) (2005-present).
 Positively evaluated (years 2012 and 2018) as Full Professor (scientific sector 05 / A1-Botany).

-Teacher of Botany for the Bachelor’s Degree in Biological Sciences (9 CFU) and Biology for the Bachelor’s Degree in Cultural Heritage Conservation and Restauration (8 CFU).
+Teacher of Botany for the Bachelor’s Degree in Biological Sciences (9 CFU) and Biology for the Bachelor’s Degree in Cultural Heritage Conservation and Restoration (8 CFU).

-2012-present: Delegate of the Department of Ecological and Biological Sciences in the Management Committee of the Agricultural
+2012-2021: Delegate of the Department of Ecological and Biological Sciences in the Management Committee of the Agricultural firm of the University

 2010-2013: Member of the Research Committee of the University, appointed as Vice-President